 There are many things that drain your boat battery.
 The best way to figure out the issue is with the process of elimination.
-First, check if anything obvious was left on or any common issues are present.
+First, check if anything obvious was left on.
 If not, you may need to perform a test.
 Hooking up a test light is a great way to narrow down the cause.

-While this seems like a straightforward solution, there are many common issues that could be draining your boat battery.
+While this seems like a straightforward solution, there are many common issues that could be draining your boat battery bank to the point of battery failure.
 Below is a list of 6 reasons you could be losing your power, as well as advice for detecting and fixing these issues.
 Once you have identified the source of the problem, you will be able to resolve the issue and return to the water worry-free as it was meant to be.

 What Can My Battery Hold?

-Before diving into the list of common issues found with drained batteries, it is important to understand what a battery holds and how long it can last.
+Before diving into the list of common issues found with drained lithium batteries or agm batteries, it is important to understand what a battery holds and how long it can last.
 The reality is that your battery only has so much charge capacity, and this amount gets lowered every day, month, and year.